Slavery and the Second Amendment: Slave Patrol Militias

 One researcher, Herbert Aptheker, identified around 250 rebellions or

-Blacks outnumbered whites in many areas.
-Thus, armed state militias were
+Blacks outnumbered whites in many areas, which meant armed militias were

-required to “keep the peace.”
-So Virginia’s delegates demanded that the Bill of
+required to "keep the peace."
+Thus, Virginia's delegates demanded that the Bill

-Rights include one granting white citizens the right to bear arms and form state
+of Rights include one granting white citizens the right to bear arms and form

 In her book Slave Patrols: Law and Violence in Virginia and the Carolinas,